top of page

 Of Mt.
 Jefferson's glaciers, two have fully vanished: Timberline and Milk Creek.
 Milk Creek was on the west side of the volcano (see snow patch on topographic map); Timberline was located south of Waldo Glacier reaching near the tree line.

-Waldo Glacier is becoming quite small and nearing stagnation.
+Waldo Glacier is becoming quite small and stagnated as of 2023.

 Whitewater Glacier is still quite large but is breaking up into several smaller glaciers, meaning its name as one glacier may need to be changed in the near future.